saitejkeetha/client-server/README.md

 # client-server
-client server connection using sockets using c programming
+client server connection using sockets in C programming language